amanoel/amanoel/README.md

 Hi, I'm Andre :) I work with R&D in topics broadly related to machine learning, privacy and healthcare.
-I'm currently a senior software engineer at Microsoft, working remotely from Brazil.
+I'm currently a senior researcher at Microsoft, working remotely from Brazil.
 In the past few years I've also been:

 👨‍🔬 a data scientist working in healthcare at [Hospital Israelita Albert Einstein](https://www.einstein.br), in São Paulo, Brazil (2020-2021)
 👨‍💻 a machine learning scientist working with privacy-preserving machine learning at [Owkin](https://www.owkin.com), in Paris, France (2018-2020)